ruuda/blog/posts/ai-alignment-starter-pack.md

    but it is no guarantee that the driver has the goal of taking you there.
    Similarly,
-   if we see an AGI doing things we like at first, that is no guarantee that it shares our goals.
+   if we see an AGI doing things we like at first, that is no guarantee that it shares our long-term goals.
  * [Corrigibility][corrigibility]
    — A _corrigible_ AI is an AI that allows itself to be corrected (updated, altered, or shut down) by its operators.